loveencounterflow/pipedreams/README.md

 This way, we can have a 'branch' or 'track' of the pipeline that deals exclusively with commands, and another one that deals exclusively with text events; the latter could at some point again be split up to do some kind of text processing that only applies to a certain language or certain script.

-The ususal alternative to splitting the processing into tracks is to maintain a single chain of stream transforms and put a selecting device near the top of each transform—this has two disadvantages: for one thing, there will be a lot of code duplication because almost all transforms will need some kind of almost-identical `if` statement; and, on the other hand, transforms loose part of their 'innocence': a transform that, at its heart, only wants to deal with some text snippet has, all of a sudden, been requisited to dabble in event sieving as well.
+The ususal alternative to splitting the processing into tracks is to maintain a single chain of stream transforms.
+This has two disadvantages: for one thing, there will be a lot of code duplication because almost all transforms will need some kind of almost-identical `if` statement near the top to decide which events to deal with.
+On the other hand, transforms loose part of their 'innocence': a transform that, at its heart, only wants to deal with some text snippet has, all of a sudden, been requisited to dabble in event sieving as well.